Backfill

 How it works

-2. Discover DIDs: HappyView calls the relay's com.atproto.sync.listReposByCollection to find repos that contain records for each target collection (paginated)
+1. Discovering repos — HappyView calls the relay's com.atproto.sync.listReposByCollection to find repos that contain records for each target collection.
+Discovered DIDs are stored in a tracking table so progress can be resumed.

 Job lifecycle